 It’s devastating, especially if you have to end your marriage because of your spouse’s infidelity.
 Marital infidelity causes sadness, anger, hurt, despair, and anguish, which can all make the divorce process to be even more painful and contentious than the average divorce.

-If you’re divorcing your spouse because of infidelity, you may wonder if your spouse’s adultery could give you a leg up in your divorce.
+If you’re divorcing your spouse because of infidelity, you may wonder if your spouse’s adultery could give you a leg up in your divorce and if you should contact a family lawyer.
 While the answer is “no,” there are certain aspects and areas of your divorce that your spouse’s adultery could influence.

 What Is Considered Adultery?